Malawi Gin

 Tasting Notes

-Clean, rather light nose, lacking in any real clear top notes.
+Aroma: Clean, rather light nose, lacking in any real clear top notes.
 As it warms, hay, sweet orange and juniper emerge.
 It becomes more citrusy and sweet on the nose as the spirit begins to breathe.
-There’s plenty of mid and low notes emerging.
-It’s subtle in terms of its impact, but I do find it quite inviting.

-But what I do find rather intriguing about it Malawi Gin is how well it goes with tonic.
-In fact, some of the very things I’m a little critical about neat don’t seem to be issues when mixed with tonic.
-The quinine adds a nice finish; the initial flavor rush seems brightened with the addition of lemon or lime, adding some essential oils and some of that “real” zest character.
+But what I do find rather intriguing about it Malawi Gin is how well it works in a gin and tonic.
 It’s a refreshing MGT for sure and I can definitely see how this might be one of those vacation beverages.
+Try it with a classic Indian tonic like Fever Tree or Q.

 As for other cocktails, I found the citrus notes to be a bit cloying in a Martini, though again, the addition of real citrus for a Gimlet seemed to round out and push those citrus notes back into the realm of real fruit (and out of the world of Skittles).